1ran/BccH/README.md

 This repository contains basic and advanced algorithms proposed in this article.
 ## datasets
-The preprocessed data used in our experiments can be found in "data" folder. <br />
+The preprocessed data used in our experiments can be found in the "data" folder. <br />

 ## algorithms
 Please see b_base.cpp and k_base.cpp for the basic algorithms. <br />